 This article will explore some of the background to my becoming a secular humanist.

-In 1996, following several years of working as the Manager for Domestic Programmes with World Vision UK, part-time youth and pastoral work in several Northampton schools and churches, I completed post-graduate studies in education and became a teacher of the Humanities at Campion School – a Northamptonshire rural secondary school.
+In 1996, following several years of working as the Manager for Domestic Programmes with the charity World Vision UK, part-time youth and pastoral work in several Northampton schools and churches, I completed post-graduate studies in education and became a teacher of the Humanities at Campion School, a Northamptonshire rural secondary school.

-Let part of an article in a recent edition of Sofia, the magazine of the Sea of Faith British network, describe its beginning:
+Let part of an article in a recent edition of Portholes, the magazine of the network, describe its beginning:

 These two organisations now form the intellectual and political foci of my spiritual and social being.